Hygiene and food safety

 Adequate facilities should be provided for the safe storage, preparation and cooking of food.

-Poor facilities and damaged work surfaces increase the risk of food cross-contamination and impair the effectiveness of cleansing, raising the likelihood of pathogens and bacteria which may cause illness, from mild food poisoning to gastro-intestinal disease.
+Poor facilities and damaged work surfaces increase the risk of food cross-contamination and impair the effectiveness of cleansing, raising the likelihood of bacteria and viruses, which may cause illness from mild food poisoning to gastro-intestinal disease.

 Kitchens should be in good repair with washable surfaces, adequate lighting and ventilation.